MAD9137/f2024/docs/modules/week6/import-swift-files.md

 Copying the files into the new project makes sure that the files are local to your new project.
 If you do not copy the files - and simply link them - you can run into trouble if the original files are moved or misplaced as that would break the link, and your project would fail to run.

 :::warning
-**Again, if you do not select _Copy items if needed_, your project WILL NOT work correctly when you submit it!**
+**Again, if you do not select _Copy items if needed_, your project WILL NOT work correctly when you submit it.
+There will be no extensions for projects that are missing files!**
 :::